Honda Integra (fourth generation): Oceania

 In Australia, the Integra was available in four models: the base model, simply named Integra, Luxury, Type R and Type S. The base Integra was simply the Japanese-market iS, while the Luxury added accessories like leather seats and a sunroof.
 Australian Type Rs were different from the JDM models, as they were not equipped with all of the features of the latter.
-They lacked the Brembo braking system, used the 200 hp K20A2 in place of the slightly more powerful K20A, and regular 16-inch 5-spoke wheels, painted in gun metal or white, were used instead of the 17-inch, 5 dual-spokes.
-However, the Australian Type R does retain the JDM model's helical limited-slip differential, and full Type R interior (MOMO steering wheel, aluminum pedals and shift knob, Recaro seats and color matched carpets) and aero (wing and front/rear bumper lips).
+They lacked the Brembo braking system, used the 200 hp K20A2 in place of the slightly more powerful K20A, and used regular 16-inch 5-spoke wheels, painted in gun metal or white, instead of the 17-inch, 5 dual-spokes.
+However, the Australian Type R does retain the JDM model's helical limited-slip differential, full Type R interior (MOMO steering wheel, aluminum pedals and shift knob, Recaro seats and color matched carpets) and aero (wing and front/rear bumper lips).
 The Type R was dropped in 2004, and replaced by the Type-S, which was mechanically identical to the USDM RSX Type-S (though it did lack cruise control), but badged like the JDM Type-S. With the Integra's refresh in 2004, the base model was dropped.
-The only trims available in 2006 was the Luxury and Type-S. Black was the only interior color available for the redesign.
+The only trims available in 2006 were the Luxury and Type-S. Black was the only interior color available for the redesign.
 For facelifted Oceanic models, extra strengthening was given to fit higher safety regulations.